 Toccoa Falls College offers several options for students considering medical careers.
 Students should carefully review these options to determine which will best meet their career goals.
+Students wishing to pursue a career in medicine will need to be well-prepared for that professional school.
+The small class sizes and mentoring by professors allow for personal growth and outstanding preparation for professional schools.

-- 1. Biology Major - 2.
-Pre-Med Plan of Study for Baccalaureate Majors - 3.
-Pre-Pharmacy Plan of Study for Baccalaureate Majors - 4.
-Prerequisite courses for admission to Life University
+1. Biology Major

+2. Pre-Med Plan of Study for Baccalaureate Majors

+3. Pre-Pharmacy Plan of Study for Baccalaureate Majors

-Chiropractic School
+4. Prerequisite courses for admission to Life University Chiropractic School

-1. The Biology Major is a standard four year baccalaureate major at TFC offered through the Natural Sciences & Mathematics Department.
+1. The Biology Major is a standard four-year baccalaureate major at TFC offered through the Natural Sciences & Mathematics Department.
 This major is designed to prepare students for medical school, veterinary school, pharmacy school, or graduate work in Biology.